bismarkop/Search-and-Track-App/README.md

 # Search & Track

 Search & Track is a remote job search web application that allows you to both search for jobs, and track the jobs that you apply to.
+This assessment measured my current capability to implement advanced JavaScript tools and features in a practical manner.

 ## Features
 * Search field that allows you to search for remote positions